 If you prefer to pay by check, please send a check to: Eastern Trail Alliance – P.O.
 Box 250 – Saco, ME 04072 and please indicate BLAZING THE TRAIL SOUTH on the memo line.

-This extension will promote trail-associated economic development in York and Cumberland Counties by providing a safe and scenic transportation and recreation corridor forming connections between towns as a thread to promote regional cooperation in economic and tourism development plans.
-Based on the 2018 ETA Economic Impact Study data, over 251,000 annual visitors visited 22 miles of the off-road Eastern Trail (ET), contributing nearly $3,000,000 to the local economy.
+The Result: This extension will promote trail-associated economic development in York and Cumberland Counties by providing a safe and scenic transportation and recreation corridor between towns that promotes regional cooperation in economic and tourism development plans.
+Based on the 2018 ETA Economic Impact Study data, over 251,000 annual visitors visited 22 miles of the off-road Eastern Trail, contributing $3M to the local economy.

 Here are some specific status details for the communities involved in the BTTS project: